huijing/huijing.github.io/_posts/2015-10-14-diamond-grid-using-sass.md

 date: October 14, 2015
 tags: [css]
 ---
 Since I started my career on the web, I've been building websites that follow standard grid layouts.
 It got to a point where I was telling an intern at my company that developers think in rectangles.
 I mean, there's nothing wrong with rectangular layouts.
 They're like your mom's Volvo, steady and reliable.
 But sometimes, it's fun to try something different.
 I'm lucky enough to work with some awesome designers, and for a new project, they came up with a diamond-based grid layout.
-Well then, challenge accepted. (•̀o•́)ง
+Well then, challenge accepted. <span class="kaomoji">(•̀o•́)ง</span>

 ##Attempt 1: Just rotate them divs
 On the first pass, I hadn't gotten my hands on the actual design yet, but started experimenting with HTML and CSS first, just to try out a few ideas I had.
 The first thing that came to mind was using **CSS transforms**, considering I had already [written about it]({{ site.url }}/blog/basics-of-css-transforms/) earlier.
 Nothing a little `transform: rotate(45deg)` couldn't do, right?
 Unfortunately, things weren't all that straightforward.
 The general layout consisted of 2 small diamonds, 2 medium diamonds and 1 large diamond, all aligned to relative to each other on the grid.
 There would also be an alternate layout to switch things up a bit.